assoyas/TES3MP-Scripts/README.md

 ## CustomQuests (v0.9.3)
 A somewhat experimental version.
 The script allows you to create custom quests that require players to either hunt specific creatures, travel to a specific cell or acquire specific items.
 The quests are easy to implement through few lines in a text file - see README.txt and customQuestsMain.txt for explanations of values and examples.
 The script is written poorly, with no comments, poor optimization and possible game-breaking bugs.
 See README.txt for known issues.
 USE THIS AT YOUR OWN RISK.

+## PlayTime (v1.0)
+Script that tracks the play time of players playing on the server and saves it (in seconds) to players' data files.
+Adds two chat commands to either display individual play time or list the play times of all logged in players.

 ## RPRolls (v1.1)
 Easy-to-setup script that adds a chat command to roll a random number between <skill/attirbute> and 100.
 The result is displayed locally.
 The script was made with roleplaying in mind, where people could roll for checks when resolving conflicts.